gcsrilanka/Algorithm-Collection/README.md

     /BackTracking/HamiltonPath/
 ```

-and the file name would be **"HamiltonPath.java" or HamiltonPath.txt**
+and the file name would be **" HamiltonPath.java " or " HamiltonPath.txt "**

 ### List of Algorithms